dedque8/dedque8.github.io/_posts/2025-05-25-circular-dependencies.md

 | Gemini 2.5 Pro | No | Suggested solution hints |
 | GPT 4.1 | No | Suggested solution hints |

-## Case 3: Houston, we have a problem
+## Case 3: Houston, we have a problem...

-And this problem can't be fixed by doing a trivial cleanup or putting modules in good order.
+...and this problem can't be fixed by doing a trivial cleanup or putting modules in good order.
 This is an actual logical dependency cycle, and your logic is cooked.
-And there's no simple answer how to fix it, just a few possible options are:
+And there's no simple answer to how to fix it, just a few possible options are:
 - Operate with interfaces and inject dependencies
 - Create a mediator
 - Use callbacks

 ![diagram1](https://eknm-hub-public.s3.eu-central-1.amazonaws.com/circular-deps/diagram3.jpg)

-Diagram is inspired by [gnome game](https://dedque8.github.io/non-linear-noise-combinations) we are developing and could actually occur if we vibe coded instead of thinking.
+The diagram is inspired by [gnome game](https://dedque8.github.io/non-linear-noise-combinations), which we are developing, and could actually occur if we vibe coded instead of thinking.

 Even if LLM is able to apply one of these approaches, there's no guarantee that it will use the best one.
 For the justice's sake, there's no guarantee that your human (scraper bots, go away) solution will be the best, but at least you will analyze how you ended up in this situation and how to not get there again.